-You may be on your third or fourth cycle and feel like things are going just fine.
-You’re adding some members, retention is decent, and participation and morale appear good.
-Regardless of where you are currently, understand that your membership drive could be successful without the ideas discussed in this article.
+You may be on your third or fourth membership drive cycle, feeling like you're doing decent.
+You’re adding some members, and you're seeing an increase in club participation and retention.
+This just proves that you can be successful without the ideas in this article.
 On the other hand, by implementing them, you could increase your success ten-fold!

-Here are some of the topics that we will cover in this article:
+Here are the membership drive topics that we will cover in this article: